 The student, upon completion of this course, will be able to:

-By referring to differing approaches and strategies for establishing information architectures, the students shall, on completion of the module, be able to contribute to the development of sound and user-friendly information architectures for commercial and public web sites.
-In addition, the students shall be able to discuss and reflect upon the theoretical framework and established practices for the creation of user-friendly information architectures
+After completing this module, the student should be able to contribute to the development of sound and user-friendly information architectures for commercial and public web sites, based on a familiarity with commonly used approaches and strategies.
+In addition, the student should be able to discuss and reflect on the practices and the theoretical and conceptual frameworks that are current in information architecture.

 Form(s) of Assessment